Transportation for Seniors and Individuals with Disabilities

 - Click here for application (this link currently "under construction")

 Depending on your type of Medical Assistance coverage, transportation for medical appointments may be covered.
 This includes any transportation to get to and from medical appointments.

 - Contact Medical Transportation Management for non-emergency medical appointment transportation.

 The Volunteer Caregiver Program provides individuals with a number of service opportunities that include:

 - Telephone reassurance

-Volunteers receive training and continues support to make the experience enjoyable and worthwhile.
+Volunteers receive training and continued support to make the experience enjoyable and worthwhile.